hasura/graphql-engine/manual/data/access-postgres.rst

    psql -U admin -h localhost -p 6432 -d hasuradb

-Getting direct CLI access via exec / SSH:
+Getting direct CLI access via exec (SSH):
 -----------------------------------------

 To get direct CLI access to the database, you can :doc:`exec <../microservices/exec-container>` (equivalent to SSH) into the postgres microservice container.